idaholab/moose/docs/content/getting_started/cluster.md

 ```

 !!!
 Important
-    The PACKAGES_DIR must reside in a location where all the compute nodes can access
+    You can change this path to whatever you want.
+The only exception, is this path must reside in a location where all your compute nodes have access (nfs|panfs share)

 #### Setup Modules
-Even if you're not using Modules the following instructions should give you a good idea of what is needed in the MOOSE environment.
+Even if you're not using Modules, the following step should give you an idea of what is needed in the users environment for MOOSE developement.

 * Create a MOOSE module